 The proposed bill would amend current statutes by requiring the State Board of Education (SBE) to mandate that all approved educator preparation programs in mild-moderate special education include necessary courses for obtaining a literacy endorsement.
-This change is aimed at ensuring that teachers who provide literacy instruction in kindergarten through fifth grade are adequately trained.
-Additionally, the bill specifies that the term "curriculum," in the context of K-3 literacy plans, encompasses any curriculum used for reading instruction for children with disabilities or English language learners.
+This change is aimed at ensuring that teachers who provide literacy instruction to students in kindergarten through fifth grade are adequately trained.
+Additionally, the bill specifies that the term "curriculum," in the context of a K-3 literacy plan, encompasses any curriculum used for reading instruction for children with disabilities or English language learners.

-Statutes affected: Introduced Version: 15-501.01, 15-704, 15-533, 15-534, 15-756.09, 15-532, 15-219, 15-537, 15-203, 15-782.01, 15-132, 15-552
+Introduced Version: 15-501.01, 15-704, 15-533, 15-534, 15-756.09, 15-532, 15-219, 15-537, 15-203, 15-782.01, 15-132, 15-552

 Senate Engrossed Version: 15-501.01, 15-704, 15-533, 15-534, 15-756.09, 15-532, 15-219, 15-537, 15-203, 15-782.01, 15-132, 15-552